 CDP Climate Change: Telefónica Responses

-Telefónica continues to be recognized on CDP’s “A List” for its leadership in climate action.
+Telefónica has been recognised for the twelfth consecutive year in CDP's "A List" for its leadership in action against climate change.

 The document CDP: Telefónica’s Responses in 2025 compiles the questionnaire submitted by Telefónica to CDP.
-In the latest edition (2024), we were recognized as a global leader both for corporate transparency and for the significance of our initiatives against climate change.
-This is evidenced by Telefónica being included for the eleventh consecutive year on CDP’s A List.
+In the latest edition (2025), we were recognized as a global leader both for corporate transparency and for the significance of our initiatives against climate change.
+This is evidenced by Telefónica being included for the twelfth consecutive year on CDP’s A List.

 CDP has acknowledged Telefónica’s commitment to environmental sustainability, illustrated by significant reductions in its CO₂ emissions.
 Among Telefónica’s objectives, the most notable is achieving net-zero emissions before the end of 2040, a crucial milestone for remaining within the select (A List) group.

-For the eleventh consecutive year, Telefónica maintains its leadership in the fight against climate change and remains on CDP’s A List.
+For the twelfth consecutive year, Telefónica maintains its leadership in the fight against climate change and remains on CDP’s A List.

 To ensure it meets its emissions-reduction goals, Telefónica has embedded them into its governance structure through the Climate Action Plan.
 This plan assesses the status of its current assets, operations, and business model against the most rigorous scientific recommendations on climate.
 In fact, Telefónica is already ahead of the 2050 net-zero objective proposed by the United Nations and the Paris Agreement.

-Although A List companies show maximum transparency when disclosing the existence of issues such as climate change, deforestation, or water security—and their response to them—there is still a long way to go in this field.
-For this reason, Telefónica is determined to keep moving forward day by day.
+Although A List Companies show maximum transparency in disclosing the existence of problems such as climate change, there is still a long way to go.
+For this reason, Telefónica is determined to meet its decarbonisation commitments and continue to move forward day by day on the right trajectory.

 Leadership in the supply chain